una/una.github.io/_posts/2014-12-17-gulp-local-psi.md

 BrowserSync is really cool in the sense that if a port is taken (i.e. if port:3000 is busy), it will use the next available one (i.e. port: 3001).
 This can cause issues if you aren't cognicant of it and may be running multiple development environments at once.
 Well, what will likely happen is  you'll just get a *false 100* in return for your page score value.

 Because we're specifying the port here, we have to make sure that it is available to avoid those faulty scores.
-To improve this a bit, I set up a separate BrowserSync function seperate from my development task, specifically Page Speed Insights.
+To improve this a bit, I set up a separate BrowserSync function seperate from my development task, specifically PageSpeed Insights.
 This got rid of some of the excess (watch tasks, etc), and I also gave it some more configs like not opening the page in the browser every time I just want to test performance.

 ```
 // set up a global port variable